ZhihongShao/MIMAX/README.md

-# A Mutual Information Maximization Approach for Weakly Supervised Question Answering
+# A Mutual Information Maximization Approach for the Spurious Solution Problem in Weakly Supervised Question Answering

 ## Introduction